Inside the Volcano

 When we have reached the crater you will be lowered 120 meters (400 feet) in an open elevator for about 6 minutes.
 All equipment and procedures have been tested extensively and approved by the administration of Occupational Safety and Health in Iceland.

 Everyone that goes down into the crater will have a harness and required to use a helmet at all times.
 All guides are experienced mountain guides and cave explorers and will be with you at all times.
+You will spend approximately 40 minutes inside the volcano.

 Groups are small, so you will have the personal attention of your experienced guides.

-Clothing: Good & sturdy hiking shoes are important, warm outdoor clothing as the temperature inside the crater is always the same 5-6°C / 42-43°F.
+What to bring: Good & sturdy hiking shoes are important, warm outdoor clothing as the temperature inside the crater is always the same 5-6°C / 42-43°F.

 All our tours are undertaken on the responsibility of its participants.
 Arctic Adventures does not assume any responsibility for accidents that are caused by its customers or can be traced to their own actions.
 Participants have to sign a waiver before undertaking all trips stating that they realize that all outdoor activities carry an inherent risk.